 Splashing through puddles, creek crossing, and getting your toes wet are all part of the joy of hiking in varied terrain.
 But there’s little worse than squelching along a trail with pools of water in your shoes.
 Athletes foot isn’t so much fun either, and it won’t do the lifespan of your hiking boots any favours.

-That’s why, when it comes to water sports and wet hikes, we recommend treating your feet to a pair of lightweight and breathable water shoes.
-Not only will the best hiking water shoes allow the water to return to the rivers where it belongs, they also provide the traction you need for tricky surfaces.
+That’s why, when it comes to water sports and wet hikes, we recommend treating your feet to a pair of lightweight and breathable water hiking shoes.
+Not only will the best hiking water shoes allow the water to return to the rivers where it belongs, they also provide the traction you need for negotiating tricky surfaces.
 Additionally, a secure fit prevents your foot from sliding around inside the shoe like a bar of soap.
-What’s more, a breathable water shoe allows air flow and your feet to breath, reducing that horrible bad-cheese smell.
-Best of all, many water shoes look like regular sports sneakers or sandals, making them just as suitable for adventures in the outdoors as they are for everyday use!
+What’s more, a breathable hiking water shoe allows air flow and your feet to breath, reducing that horrible bad-cheese smell!
+Best of all, many water shoes look like regular sports sneakers or hiking sandals, making them just as suitable for adventures in the outdoors as they are for everyday use!